LukeBrandon/fluke/README.md

-# flyuke
+# Fluke
-Flyuke is a discord-like app written in Rust
+Fluke is a discord-like app written in Rust

 ***